MKortmann/Video-Archive/README.md

     * **Responsive Design**
     * Remove and Add input form
     * Any submit or delete is automatically saved as backup in a JSON file
+    * If Local Storage is empty, load a JSON file

 ## In Development

-  - if Local Storage empty, download it directly from a JSON file.
   - popUp to let the user to select a JSON file.
-  - reedit the specification of any uploaded video
+  - re-edit the specification of any uploaded video
   - reload the input box with the last added specification
   - improve time & date inputs